naia-nathan/BTO_Housing_Lottery_Demand_Predictor/README.md

 Uses supervised machine learning methods including gradient boosting and random forest.
 Linear models included but found to be worse performing.

+If latitude longitude is imputed, can be used to forecast application rates for future HDB BTO projects.

 Coming soon.